 A Quick Overview of the Leading CRM Platforms

-There are many customer relationship management (CRM) products to choose from, each offering a broad range of functionality.
+There are many Customer Relationship Management (CRM) products to choose from, each offering a broad range of functionality.
 A CRM platform is no small investment.
 Even if your organization’s CRM needs are modest, the time and effort expended to identify, purchase and implement the right software can be considerable.
 But you’ve done the groundwork, assessed your needs, compiled your requirements and gotten buy-in from all stakeholders to acquire this technology.
 The final challenge?
 Choosing the right CRM platform.

-CRM Platforms for the Enterprise
+Customer Relationship Management Platforms for the Enterprise

 Salesforce and Microsoft made their CRM reputations doing this.
 Along with Oracle and SAP, they offer strong core features, such as sales, marketing, and service support, as well as automation functionality and an array of newer features, including embedded analytics and AI.
 Each of the leading CRM platforms has strong social CRM features for leveraging social media and an online community for enhanced customer engagement on multiple channels.

 When it comes to integration, Microsoft Dynamics 365 is hard to beat.
 As its cloud-based SaaS Office 365 platform proliferates, integration has been Microsoft’s ongoing theme, and Dynamics hasn’t been left out.
 Deep ties to its productivity suite, including Excel for ad hoc analysis and Outlook for integrated communication, make it a natural choice for the enterprise that already relies heavily on those applications.
 Microsoft also offers AI functionality baked into the entire Office 365 platform.